TheCrittaC/BigBen/README.md

 Ben does.
 Thus the bot is set to GMT.
 This happens in all channels that BigBen is in.

-The bot is set to check for a change in the hour once per second, in order to greatly reduce CPU strain.

 If the phrase ".time" is said in the channel, the bot will tell what time it is, using the phrase "OI IT'S X BONG", where X is the number of BONGs said at the top of the hour.